 3. Install Day

-Let’s drop some truth: Most solar installations only take a day or two—and with teams like ours, they can sometimes be done in just a few hours.
+The solar installation process only take a day or two—and with teams like ours, they can sometimes be done in just a few hours.
 It’s not an involved process, and we’ll be in and out before you know it.
 Most of the time it takes to “go solar” is taken up on the front end and the back, so once we get our full-time team on the case, we can be in and out before you even realize we’re there.

 4. Local Government Inspection

 Once everything is set up, someone from your local government will need to take a look at your system and make sure everything is up to par.
-All those permits from step #2 will get checked and double-checked here—which is why it’s so important to work with a reliable and experienced installer who knows how to work within permit parameters.
-The last thing you want is to repeat work because someone couldn’t follow directions.
-Fortunately, with 40 years of management experience working in solar, that’s not something you have to worry about when you choose Longhorn.
+All those permits from step #2 will get checked and double-checked here—which is why it’s so important to work with a reliable and experienced installer who knows how to work within permit parameters like Longhorn Solar.

 5. Flip The Switch